-I attended Barbers Hill from kindergarten through 12th grade.
+I attended Barbers Hill ISD.
 I was a third generation Barbers Hill Eagle, with a large family in the area.
-After high school graduation I attened Sam Houston State University for two years.
-I was in thier education program.
-I transfered to LeTourneau University, in Longview Texas.
-I recieved my bachelors of science in education in December of 2015.
+After high school graduation I attened Sam Houston State University for two years, in their special education program.
+I transfered to LeTourneau University, in Longview Texas, receiving my Bachelors of Science in Pedagogy.

 I have attended numerous workshops and professional development courses to further my education.
 I am always looking for more information to better myself as a teacher, in order to provide the best for my students.
 I feel that education is always developing and changing, I want to stay updated in new practices and research.

 This is my first year to teach at Dayton ISD.
 I am excited to be in the C.A.S.L.E. program.
 This is the first year for my course to be offered at Woodrow Wilson Junior High, and I know it will be an amazing year!

 I formerlly worked in La Porte ISD, as a 6th grade math teacher at James H. Baker.
 I have recieved an education from two major colleges that allowed me to have several perspectives on the classroom environment and learning.
 I am able to use both experiences to better the classroom and learning for all of my students.